HRDAG/training-docs/README.md

 This repo contains materials to study and learn about principled data processing, including:
 - `onboarding` materials to help you get setup with the right tools and procedures
 - `demo-tasks` to walk-through how to use some of those tools in practice
-- `dummy-files` to serve as templates for routine files like Makefiles and scripts in python or R
+- `templates` to serve as outlines for routine files like Makefiles and scripts in python or R
 - `checklists` to refer to as you work and contribute to projects (updating a repo, writing a script, adding a new task)
 - `language-tips` to consider when writing scripts (like scalability, missingness)
 - `notebooks` to walk-through various topics in context of a specific language (ie. set operations in python)